Randolio/randol_pulsecheck/randol_pulsecheck/README.md

 You are more than welcome to convert it to qb-menu if you wish but ox lib is just superior.

-#Showcase (Using a debug command for myself but i'm sure it'll work naturally with other players):
+Showcase: (Using a debug command for myself but i'm sure it'll work naturally with other players): https://streamable.com/6uogzz
-https://streamable.com/6uogzz